Neetx/osdevTraining/README.md

 3- clear
 4- shutdown

-I explain my code by comments, there are the VERY GOOD comments by wiki.osdev.org that I left in the code.
+I explain my code by comments, there are very goods comments by wiki.osdev.org that I left in the code.
-As you can see I wrote some basic functions because in freestanding environment there is nothing!
+As you can see I wrote some basic functions because in freestanding environment there is nothing.

 Testing on real hardware:
 ```